-Investments held carries various credit rating and ranges from to AAA to B3.
+Investments held carries various credit rating and ranges from Aaa to B3.
 These investments are made on defined investment criteria of the Bank.
-The credit quality and the maximum exposure to credit risk for under expected credit losses model is based on external credit rating grades and year-end stage classification as at 31 December 2020 and 2019 as disclosed in note 6.3 to the financial statements.
+The credit quality and the maximum exposure to credit risk for under expected credit losses model is based on external credit rating grades and year-end stage classification as at 31 December 2021 and 2020 as disclosed in note 6.3.1 to the financial statements.

-Loans and advances Note 31-Dec-20 AFN '(31-Dec-19)00' Loans and advances to customers and financial institutions 7&8 30 589,373 Neither past due but nor impaired: Gross amount 30 590,720 Provision for expected credit losses - (Stage 1) 7 & 8 - (1,347) Carrying amount 30 589,373
+Loans and advances Note 31-Dec-21 AFN 31-Dec-20 '000'

+Loans and advances to customers and financial institutions 30

+Neither past due but nor impaired:

+Gross amount - 30

+Provision for expected credit losses -

+Carrying amount 30